 Her comment was liberating.
 When I was honest with myself, I realized that I felt self-imposed pressure to provide a return because I wasn’t single.
 My husband was also involved, and I didn’t want him to think our investment wouldn’t pay off.

 He never pressured me though; I pressured myself.
 We talked, and like my friend, he told me that he knew it would take time to get ROI and to relax about it.

 So, there you have it.
-I’ve made my share of mistakes with my own business, A Healing Spirit.
+I’ve made my share of mistakes with my own business.
 But I’m a quick learner and swiftly reoriented myself after these mistakes.

 Have you started a business in your 60s?
 What were the main challenges that you faced in starting your own business?
 If you’re starting a business at this age, (or if you already have) I’d love to hear your thoughts.